 The primary purpose of the GRC970 is cooking rice, and it does that admirably.
 But, it also has multiple button controls, including steam, slow cook, crispy, white rice, brown rice, quick rice, quinoa, oatmeal, and yogurt.
 It has an exceptionally large 20-cup capacity and a non-stick rice pot, so you can make large batches of rice at a time.
 It comes with a clear lid, measuring cup, spatula, and steam tray so you have the accessories you need to prepare rice or other recipes.

-While this appliance can cook everything from breakfast to dinner to dessert, it’s still amazingly simple to operate.
+While the GRC970 can cook everything from breakfast to dinner to dessert, it’s still amazingly simple to operate.
 Add your ingredients, choose your cooking method, and let the device take care of the rest.
-You can opt use the 15-hour delay start timer to prepare your meals in advance.

 Another affordable option by Aroma Housewares, this digital rice cooker cooks up to eight cups of cooked rice.
 It comes with a nonstick inner pot, a rice paddle, a rice measuring cup, and a steamer tray so you can make veggies and other foods in addition to just rice.
 Plus, there are included presets for brown and white rice, so your rice comes out just right.

 We like this model because of the excellent price (and rice), sure.
 But we also appreciate that it’s super easy to use.
 Plus, it doesn’t take up too much space in the kitchen (you can store it in a cabinet), so it’s ideal for small spaces.
 The Aroma Housewares ARC-914SBD rice cooker also has that ever-so-useful delay-start timer that you can set up to 15 hours in advance.